ctrueden/ctrueden.github.io/_posts/2004-09-15-presidential-death-cycle.md

 * * *

-In a world without leaders
+> In a world without leaders
-Who'd start all our wars?
+> Who'd start all our wars?
-The world that you're saving
+> The world that you're saving
-Will always be yours
+> Will always be yours

-\--Offspring, "Kill the President"
+—Offspring, "Kill the President"